Chiru/ChiruAddons/Scenes/ServiceFusion/ReadMe.txt

 ===============
 - For now at least, ServiceFusion application is a standalone application with no Tundra client-server functionality whatsoever.
 - IMPORTANT: Due to QtNetwork/Webkit regression issues introduced in Qt 4.8, use Qt version 4.7.x, for now
-- If desiring to use touch input, the Tundra command-line switch --ogreCaptureTopWindow is most likely needed.
+- If desiring to use touch input on Ubuntu, the Tundra command-line switch --ogreCaptureTopWindow is most likely needed.
   Also, detaching any external monitor and mouse devices is most likely required.
 - Scene.txml is the "entry point" of the application.
 - Use "--config ServiceFusionPlugins.xml" when running the application, f.ex.